CiscoTestAutomation/getting-started/source/writeparser/writeparser.rst

 Create a schema based on a model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+If you want to create a new schema, you can base it on the keys for an existing feature.

 #.
 In a web browser, go to the `list of models <https://pubhub.devnetcloud.com/media/genie-feature-browser/docs/#/models>`_ on which you can base a new parser schema.

 #.
 For this example, select **interface**, and then select **MODEL** to open a PDF file that contains the interface model.